Uko-TAL/TheStarWarsDemo/README.md

 - The modern & initial version: https://github.com/Uko-TAL/TheStarWarsDemo/blob/main/Music/Oldskool_ModernVersion.mp3

 ## Updates
 - 2021/08/10: Add a tutorial to explain the details of the scroller
+- 2022/09/24: Add the python tool that allows to simulate the scroller and to generate code

 # Enjoy !